-The Badger Fly Fishers Spring Opener, our annual fundraiser, is held every year on the 2nd Saturday in February.
-For 2019, please reserve the date of Saturday, February 9th and plan to attend this celebration of the wonderful sport of fly fishing.
-Pat Dorsey will be our guest speaker for the day.
+Typically, the Badger Fly Fishers Spring Opener, our annual fundraiser, is held every year on the 2nd Saturday in February.
+For 2020, please reserve the date of Saturday, February 8th and plan to attend this celebration of the wonderful sport of fly fishing.
+Bob Clouser will be our guest speaker for the day.

-A bit about the Badger Fly Fishers Spring Opener: The 2019 event will be held at the American Family Training Center, Building A, 6000 American Parkway, Madison, WI.
-The event runs from 8:00 am to 5:00 pm and features guest speaker Pat Dorsey giving two presentations.
-One presentation will be about Western Tailwaters and the other about Colorado’s Best Trout Streams.
-The event also includes 20+ fly tyers providing helpful tying instruction, a trade show with 20 or more vendors, a chance to win a wide assortment of fly fishing related materials in bucket raffles and a live auction providing a chance to bid on all things fly fishing.
+A bit about the Badger Fly Fishers Spring Opener: The 2020 event will be held at the American Family Training Center, Building A, 6000 American Parkway, Madison, WI.
+The event runs from 8:00 am to 5:00 pm and features guest speaker Bob Clouser giving two presentations.
+One presentation will be “Bass, Both Species, Top to Bottom” and the other is “Clouser’s Top Tips”.
+The event also includes 20+ fly tyers providing helpful tying instruction, a trade show with 20 or more vendors, a chance to win a wide assortment of fly fishing related materials in bucket raffles and a silent auction providing a chance to bid on all things fly fishing.
+Here is a link to a list of the magnificent bucket raffle and silent auction items.
+This list includes some fantastic, unique and rare fly rods and other prizes that you will definitely want to see and want to bid on.
 Admission for the day is $10 for adults.
-Children under 15 admitted free.
+Children under 16 admitted free.
 Lunch on-site is available for a nominal charge.
 All are welcome to attend.
 The Spring Opener event poster includes some additional information and a map with driving and parking directions can be found here.

 One of the things we do at our Opener is to recognize someone who has gone above and beyond the call of duty for conservation in our area.
 To this person we award the Joan and Lee Wulff Conservation Leadership Award.